holomatrix7/holochain-open-dev---reusable-module-template/README.md

 This is what is has included:

 - UI and Zome Instructions to use the module in a bigger app
-- CircleCI automatic integration with building and testing
+- Github Actions automatic integration with building and testing
 - Zome
   - Basic sample code
   - Integrated tests with tryorama